The Ultimate Guide to Worms in Pets

 - dark, coffee-coloured urine

-Dog who are suffering from caval syndrome will require surgery to remove the worms from their bodies.
-Dogs who do not receive veterinary intervention rarely survive.
+Dogs that are suffering from caval syndrome will require surgery to remove the worms from their bodies.
+Dogs that do not receive veterinary intervention rarely survive.

 Lungworms in Dogs and Cats